redodo/ranger/README.md

   times *a*.
 - The maximum species in a design is decreased where possible.
 For example, *AL10a5* can not have more than 5 times *a*, and *BL5a1b5* can not have more than 4 times *a*.
+- The maximum possible stems per species in any design is used to skip bouquet creation if a stem is input that already exceeds the stock by this amount.

 ## How to run it